estriz27/JTEC/README.md

 ## JTEC

 ## Client: Dr. Even Peck
-## Teammates: John Simmon, Terence McHugh, Elias Strizower, Chris Shadek
+## Teammates: John Simmons, Terence McHugh, Elias Strizower, Chris Shadek

 # Installing on a website
-#### Preinstallation
+#### Pre-installation
-To get eye tracking working on your website properly you must first make sure that your website is a secure site(i.e. ‘https’).
+To get eye tracking working on your website properly you must first make sure that your website is a secure site (i.e. ‘https’).
 This is because we will be accessing your users built in webcams, with their permission, requiring a higher level of security that an ‘http’ site can provide.

 #### Installation
 **Frontend Installation**